 With short-term rates higher than long-term rates, investors are naturally reconsidering the wisdom of taking so much risk when expected future profits and economic indicators are slowing.

-Investors can now earn 2.3% risk-free in savings and 2.12% in 3-month treasury bonds.
-Not bad for not having to take any risk or do any work while having maximum liquidity.
+Investors can now earn 0.4% risk-free in savings and <1% in 3-month treasury bonds.
+Not that great any more.

 Since the end of 2015, the total added value a consumer has been getting is roughly 4.6% (2.2%from borrowing at the point of inversion and 2.4% from saving).
 This value increase is significant.